David Otunga: Acting career

 In 2007, after his niece submitted his audition tape, Otunga was chosen to be a contestant on I Love New York 2 and given the nickname "Punk".
 He became one of the final three contestants in the competition, before being eliminated on the series' penultimate episode.
 Otunga has since starred in the 2013 thriller film The Call.
-Otunga made a guest appearance as himself in the 13,110th episode (Season 52, Episode 84) of General Hospital.
+Otunga made a guest appearance as himself in the 13,110th episode (Season 52, Episode 84) of General Hospital.also played in an episode of criminal minds as a bouncer in episode 12 of the same season.